bytefish/bytefish.de/blog/realtime_charts_signalr_chartjs.md

 }
 ```

-## The Website: Providing Realtime Charts with SignalR and Chart.js ##
+## The Website: Providing Real-time Charts with SignalR and Chart.js ##

 ### JavaScript libraries: signalr-client and Chart.js ###